ch0min/card_swiper_component/README.md

 TODO:

-- fix so that you can swipe instantly after the next card ?
-- implement card stack or not?
+%TOMORROW%
+- CB: Can't tap back if you are clicking at the same area as the like and nope labels.
-- on back card use PanGestureHandler, so you can scroll down if the description is more than the card.
+- CB: On back card use PanGestureHandler, so you can scroll down if the description is more than the card.
-- refactor components into smaller components
 - CF: Loading spinner when loading the swipe screen

-- CB: cant click back if your clicking at the same area as the labels.
-- Instead of like and nope labels in top left and right corner, could be a short animation right after you swipe the current card before the next card shows, which says ur answer
-- CB: Make animations
+- CF: Fix so that you can swipe instantly after the next card ?
+- Refactoring and splitting components into smaller ones.
+(SwipeLogic specifically)
 - Design adjustment

+MAYBES?:
+- Shadow on Cards?
+- Card Stack Effect?

-KINDA DONE:
+KINDA DONE / WIP:
 - fix elevation so opacity doesn't give this bright inner effect when swiping - commented out elevation in styles for now as a fix.
 Find a fix for shadows on android.

 DONE: